jeswr/sparql-proof-demo/README.md

 # W3C Verifiable Credentials Wallet

+> **⚠️ Note**: This README is AI-generated and has not been vetted by a human.
+Please verify all information independently.

 A secure, client-side wallet application for managing W3C JSON-LD Verifiable Credentials.
 Built with Next.js and TypeScript.

 ## Features